sshambhavii/Movie-Recommender/README.md

 Download Trained Datasets

 - Download the "Data" folder which contains all the pre-processed and trained datasets from the following link.
+- Extract the folder named "Data" from it
 - Add it to the project's main directory
 - Link to the Data folder : [Link](https://drive.google.com/drive/folders/1PTBJiXeEcpoap6qNUJosgW6SR3RuDkQ2?usp=sharing)
 - The file structure should look like this